ryansb/ipylogue/README.md

 *Note: Requires IPython 2.0.0+*

+Install ipylogue by running `pip install ipylogue`.

-First create a profile (or, if you insist, edit the default profile).
+Create a profile (or, if you insist, edit the default profile).
 You can also use your default config, located at `~/.ipython/profile_default/ipython_notebook_config.py`